3 Good Reasons You Should NOT Put Fabric Softener in Toilet Tank

 Secondly, Fabuloso is meant to be diluted.
 Tipping a concentrated cleaning fluid into the toilet tank provides more cleaning power than recommended, leading to quicker wear down of your toilet.
 This may cause costly plumbing fees down the road.

-But you can use a bit of Fabuloso as a regular toilet bowl cleaner.
+But you CAN use a bit of Fabuloso as a regular toilet bowl cleaner.

 Other ways to keep your toilet smelling fresh